 Wash or Dry Clean Curtains?

-As with most things, check and read with care, the instructions to decide
+As with most things, check and read with care, the instructions to decidewhether your curtains/draperies can be washed or need to be dry cleaned.

 Some are made of washable material, but the linings and the threads used in the sewing may shrink in water, thus if in doubt, Dry Cleaning is the best option.